TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 Commands
 --------

-Commands are entered after 'bib'.
-For example: 'bib setup-bib'
+Commands are entered after "bib".
+For example: "bib setup-bib"

-Just type 'bib' for a quick list of commands.
+Just type "bib" for a quick list of commands.

-To bring up this manual in your default browser, type: 'bib help'
+To bring up this manual in your default browser, type: "bib help"

 More than one command can be used.
 They will be run in order.
-Execution will stop at the first command that fails. ('ignored' errors are OK.)
+Execution will stop at the first command that fails. ("ignored" errors are OK.)
 For example, you have modified some entries in biblio.txt and you have modified your libreoffice document with these new references.
 You could
-run: 'bib import-lo update-lo ref-new ref-update'
+run: "bib import-lo update-lo ref-new ref-update"

 If a command doesn't run, it could be the files are up-to-date.
-If you want to force a command to run, remove the status/ file associated with the command, or 'touch' one of the dependent files.
+If you want to force a command to run, remove the status/ file associated with the command, or "touch" one of the dependent files.
 For example: import-lo will only run if the biblio.txt file is newer than the last time import-lo was run.
-To force it to run: 'rm status/import.lo.date'
+To force it to run: "rm status/import.lo.date"

 ### Cmd: setup-bib